 From time to time we may need to share your Personal Information with GCube entities and third parties who may be located in another jurisdiction.

 We will always take steps to ensure that any International Transfer of information is carefully managed to protect your rights and interests:

 - we will only transfer your Personal Information to countries which are recognised as providing an adequate level of legal protection,

-- transfers to service providers and other third parties will always be protected by contractual commitments and where appropriate further assurances, such as the Standard Contractual Clauses or the certification schemes – for example, the EU – U.S. Privacy Shield for the protection of Personal Information transferred to the US.
+we will protect your Personal Information by contractual commitments and where appropriate, further assurances, such as the Standard Contractual Clauses or the certification schemes – for example, the EU – U.S. Privacy Shield for the protection of Personal Information transferred to the US.

 7. How long do we keep your Personal Information?

 We will retain your Personal Information for as long as is reasonably necessary for the purposes set out in this Fair Processing Notice.
 In some circumstances we may retain your Personal Information for longer periods of time, for instance where we are required to do so in accordance with legal, regulatory, tax or accounting requirements.

 We will generally retain your Personal Information within our CCTV systems for approximately 31 days.
 After this time, the recording stored on the hard drive of our CCTV systems will usually be overwritten.
 However, if we receive an enquiry about a particular recording on our CCTV systems, we will generally then retain that recording until it is no longer required.
 This period can vary as it will depend upon the circumstances of the particular case, but for criminal or civil legal proceedings this could mean that the recording is retained until after the legal case and any appeals have been concluded, which may be many years.
 We will then delete the recording as soon as it is no longer required.

 We will generally retain telephone call recordings for up to 12 months or longer where we are required to do so for legal or regulatory purposes.